jeremyseow/AWS/Learning Path/AWS/Database Fundamentals/Non-Relational DBs/AWS DynamoDB/Secondary Index.md

 		- Allows you to query across the entire table to find any record that matches a value
 		- Global secondary indexes use storage space that is separate from the main table
 			- You must configure provision throughput for each global secondary index, just like you do for a table
+			- When you read from the index, RCU is consumed from the index, not the base table.
+If the request exceeds the read capacity of the index, it will be throttled
+			- When you write to a table, the index will be updated by DynamoDB as well, hence WCE will be consumed from both the table and the index.
+If the request exceeds the write capacity of the index, it will be throttled
+			- To avoid potential throttling, the provisioned write capacity for the index should be >= the write capacity of the base table since new updates will write to both the base table and the index
 		-  You can choose attributes from the base table to include in the index.
 This is called projecting attributes into the index
 			-  By default, all the attributes in the table are projected into the index, which uses more space and more throughput
 		- You can achieve the same result by creating separate tables instead of using secondary indexes